ScilifelabDataCentre/dds_cli/docs/user.rst

          Please make sure to notify the user you are attempting to deactivate.

       .. note::
          You can also attempt inviting yourself to multiple accounts and specifying different roles, after which (and after registration in the `web<web>`) you can attempt to deactivate the different accounts.
-Have a look at the table at the top of the page if you are uncertain about which actions should be possible.
+Have a look at the table at the top of the section if you are uncertain about which actions should be possible.

 5. Run the `activate` subcommand